 4. Mother Nature is bipolar

 It's such a huge bummer to go on a trip only to have it rain for the entirety of the trip, and that's what the weather forecasted.
 I was having anxiety thinking about how I was just going to be stuck in my room while I was in Jamaica.
 Luckily, I was told not to trust the weather forecast when it comes to the island because it's never accurate.
 If there was rain, it was usually only spotty showers.
 It rained 2-3 days out of the 7 days we were there.
 So when you look for a vacation spot, I would research the rainy season and try to avoid those times.

 5. Bug spray is your friend

-Not sure about other island but I was eaten by mosquito when I walked outside at night.
+Not sure about other islands, but I was eaten up by mosquitos when I walked outside at night.
 I would highly recommend packing/buying bug spray and applying it if you're taking a stroll in the evening or sitting outside for dinner.

 6. Jerk Chicken is oh so good

 I've never had jerk chicken until I was in Jamaica and it was amazing.
 There was a jerk shack on the resort that we visited almost everyday to the point the chef was familiar with our names.
 Take the time to try out a signature dish from the country you're visiting.

 7. Sun screen is also your friend